-Most people enter into a marriage relationship with the intention of making it work, with the hope of deriving joy together, with the goal of being together.
+Most people enter into a marriage with the intention of making it work, with the hope of deriving joy together, with the goal of being together.
 The intentions are as noble as the partners themselves.
-However, why do marriage relationships that looked solid and iconic as the Taj Mahal once come crumbling down like a sandcastle?
+However, why do marriages that looked solid and iconic as the Taj Mahal once come crumbling down like a sandcastle?

-A good marriage relationship has four pillars, columns of strength and togetherness.
+A good marriage has four pillars, columns of strength and togetherness.
 The building of any close relationship stands on these four pillars.
-Spacious and cozy rooms of faith, love, respect, intimacy and understanding are built on these pillars.
-If the foundation is strong, you can withstand, with remarkable ease, storms of mutual and personal crisis, floods of turmoil, tides of emotions and a whole heap of other unprecedented circumstances and adversities.
+Spacious and cozy rooms of faith, love, respect, intimacy, and understanding are built on these pillars.
+If the foundation is strong, you can withstand, with remarkable ease, storms of mutual and personal crisis, floods of turmoil, tides of emotions, and a whole heap of other unprecedented circumstances and adversities.

 1. The pillar of financial security

 One of the most important factors in the survival of any relationship is financial security.
-It is your financial well being alone that will ensure a roof over your head among fulfillment of other basic requirements.
-Loving is tough with empty stomach, and living, next to impossible.
+It is your financial well-being alone that will ensure a roof over your head among the fulfillment of other basic requirements.
+Loving is tough with an empty stomach, and living, next to impossible.
 If you are not financially secure or you cannot provide financial security to your partner, your relationship can fall apart any day.

 In a marriage, if you cannot run the house on one salary, chances are, your borrowing or spending is outside the bounds of affordability, or your finances are poorly managed.
 If both partners are earning and one were to lose their job, are you able to provide security to the other partner?

 In other words, does your partner feel safe that you can provide an umbrella during the rainy days?
-If yes, give yourself a pat on the back and mark it a tick.
+If yes, give yourself a pat on the back and mark it with a tick.
 And, if you also have a savings plan you follow, bonus points to you.
 Twenty-five percent of your relationship is taken care of.
-One-fourth of harmony is resting on a solid foundation.
+A quarter of the harmony in your relationship is resting on a solid foundation.

 2. The pillar of physical security